sensu/sensu-docs/content/sensu-go/5.15/reference/etcdreplicators.md

 ---
-title: "EtcdReplicators"
+title: "Etcd replicators"
-description: "EtcdReplicators allows you to manage RBAC resources in one place and mirror the changes to follower clusters.
-Read the reference to set up Sensu cluster federation."
+description: "Etcd replicators allow you to manage RBAC resources in one place and mirror the changes to follower clusters.
+Read the reference to set up Sensu etcd replicator federation."
 weight: 10
 version: "5.15"
 product: "Sensu Go"